 Parenting an angry child is tough.
 But it's important to remember that anger is a healthy emotion we all experience.
-As your child's parent, you have the opportunity to help your child cope with anger and express those feelings in ways that are productive and healthy.
-Here are 5 tips for parenting an angry child:
+As a parent, you have the opportunity to help your child cope with anger and express those feelings in ways that are productive and healthy.
+Here are five tips for parenting an angry child:

 01 of 05

 Give your child ample opportunity to be heard.
-Even if you disagree with what's causing your child's anger or with his or her opinions, take the time to hear them out.
+Even if you disagree with what's causing your child's anger, or with her opinions, take the time to hear her out.
 Being angry and feeling unheard can cause your child to act out in ways designed to get your attention and force you to listen; and unfortunately, those measures can also be dangerous.
 So be extra intentional about being attentive to your child and listening more than you speak.

 02 of 05

 Know When to Speak Up

 When you're dealing with an angry child, you have to realize that the intensity of his or her emotions can actually prevent what you have to say from sinking in—no matter how important or valid it is.
 To increase the chances that your attempts to communicate will be successful, take into consideration timeliness when looking for an opportunity to share your concerns.
 You may need to wait until you can see that your child has calmed down, or hold out for an occasion when your child is... particularly open and communicative.
 Many times, this will mean putting your thoughts on hold for a day or two, until you can see that your child is ready to talk.

 Does your child like to play basketball?
 Run?
 Swim?
 These types of physical activities can play a significant role in helping your child process and eventually release intense feelings of anger.
 (In addition, they are a great source of physical exercise!)
 If it's possible, take steps to exercise or encourage him or her to engage in new physical activities, or take a current exercise regimen to a new level.

 Be Supportive of Your Child's Extended Family Relationships